ess-dive-workspace/essdive-csv-structure/csv_detailed_guide.md

 ---

-#### **Field Name Row or Column**
+#### **Column or Row Name Orientation**

-The Data Matrix portion of each file should contain a Field Name Row or Column following the description under Field Names.
-The Field Names will identify the type of information found in that row or column.
+The Data Matrix portion of each file should contain a header Column or Row that follows the naming conventions listed under the section [Column/Row names](#column-or-row-names).
+The Column/Row Names will identify the type of information found in that Column or Row.

-The orientation of the Field Name Row or Column in the Data Matrix could be presented:
+The orientation of the Column/Row Names in the Data Matrix could be presented:
 &nbsp;&nbsp;&nbsp;&nbsp;1.
-Horizontally with Field Names at the top of columns or
+Horizontally with Names at the top of each column or
 &nbsp;&nbsp;&nbsp;&nbsp;2.
-Vertically with Field Names starting rows.
+Vertically with Names at the start of each row.

-Describe the orientation of the Field Name Row or Column within the data matrix of the data file in the File-level metadata.
+Describe the orientation of the header within the data matrix of the data file in the File-level metadata.

-Example of a Field Name presented horizontally (highlighted) visualized in Excel.
+Example of a Column Names presented horizontally (highlighted) visualized in Excel.

 ![](images/field_name_row_or_column_1.png)

-Example of a Field Name presented vertically (highlighted) visualized in Excel.
+Example of Row Names presented vertically (highlighted) visualized in Excel.

 ![](images/field_name_row_or_column_2.png)